lukasturcani/stk/docs/source/intermediate_ea_example.rst

 Defining a Fitness Normalizer
 =============================

-Fitness normalization is process that runs after fitness calculation.
+Fitness normalization is a process that runs after fitness calculation.
 The basic idea, is that a :class:`.FitnessCalculator` takes as a parameter a single molecule and returns its fitness value.
 This fitness value will always be the same for the same molecule.